 "Of course I do.
 I read it from cover to cover every month.
 I am studying to be an entomologist.
 I think it is a great magazine."

 Barney was incredulous.
 He absolutely was astounded.
 "You read Beetle Americana?" he queried disbelievingly.

 He looked about the room and out the window.
-He was feeling somewhat like a person who has just been told a rich uncle has died and left him an immense sum of money.
+He was feeling somewhat like a person who has just been told a rich uncle has died and left him a large sum of money.
 For a moment nothing seemed real.

 For want of something better, he asked, "What is your name?"

 "Betty," she said with a smile as she leaned forward handing him a kleenex retrieved from her purse.

 "Betty," that is a nice name," he said receiving the offering.
 He began dabbing his pants.

 "Barney.
 I mean Bernard Rumpford.
 But you can call me Barney.
 All my friends do."
 His heart was racing.